-Don’t have Amazon Prime?
-Did you know you can get a FREE trial to the video service?
-Check it out here:Join Amazon Prime – Watch Thousands of Movies & TV Shows Anytime – Start Free Trial Now
+Get a FREE Trial for Amazon Prime:Join Amazon Prime – Watch Thousands of Movies & TV Shows Anytime – Start Free Trial Now

 This post may contain affiliate links.
 If you make a purchase through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
 See my disclosure page for details..

-8 Edge-of-Your-Seat TV Shows to Watch Now on Amazon Prime
+Here are 8 Intelligent TV Dramas You Can Watch on Amazon Prime Right Now

 A group of teen girls from different backgrounds must fight for survival after a plane crash strands them on a deserted island.